 Having a hybrid event can help supply the details you need to personalize correspondence and potentially increase your email subscription lists.
 This, in turn, gives you significantly more opportunities to generate leads and increase your ROI.

-Even if the majority of your audience attend your events in person, it still makes sense to take the hybrid approach, as you are creating content that can be revisited in the future.
+Even if the majority of your audience attends your events in person, it still makes sense to take the hybrid approach, as you are creating content that can be revisited in the future.
 Evergreen content that can be viewed or repurposed well after the event is over can boost your marketing well into the future.

 Lower carbon footprint